Diversity. Equity. Inclusion. Access.

 Our Accountability Update.

-As part of Atlantic’s commitment to anti-racism and becoming a more diverse and inclusive theater and school, we are publishing our first accountability update based on the above action items.
-As an organization, we have been working on the list of action items over the past several months and, in the interest of transparency, the following is a report on our progress.
+As part of Atlantic’s commitment to anti-racism and becoming a more diverse and inclusive theater and school, we are publishing an accountability update based on the above action items.
+As an organization, we have been working on the list of action items and, in the interest of transparency, the following is a report on our progress.
 We strive to be an anti-racist theater and school and know that in order to create lasting and meaningful change this work is ongoing.
 We are committed to continuing to build on the work that is completed and never become complacent in seeking new ways to improve and achieve inclusive excellence.

-• Atlantic has committed funds in its current budget to continue the CAP program full time and actively worked with several BIPOC communities and arts organizations to engage in our first show of the season.
+- Atlantic has committed funds in its current budget to continue the CAP program full time and actively worked with several BIPOC communities and arts organizations to engage in each show of the season.
 Ongoing work will continue for every production.